erifleit/Queens-Puzzle/README.md

 # Queens-Puzzle

-The Queens Puzzle is a puxxle in which you are meant to place 8 chess pieces in a chess board in such a way that no two pieces share the same column, row, or diagonal coordinates.
+The Queens Puzzle is a puzzle in which you are meant to place 8 chess pieces in a chess board in such a way that no two pieces share the same column, row, or diagonal coordinates.

 The algorithm in this code achieves this by the means of recursion in the function placer().